 One of the advantages of using Webdock is that whenever you provision a server based on one of our standard stacks, you can be sure that you are getting a fully configured, production-ready system.

-Webdock engineers review our stacks on a bi-weekly schedule and make sure they are fully updated and play nice with our management tools.
+Webdock engineers review our stacks on a regular schedule and make sure they are fully updated and play nice with our management tools.

 Please note: once you have provisioned a server based on a Webdock Stack, it is up to you to keep it updated thereafter.
 We only guarantee that the base image you are provisioning from is ready to roll at provision-time.

 What software is installed?

 Our perfect server stacks include the following software: